Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Numerical method

 \section{Numerical method}

-We employ the continuous-time quantum Monte Carlo (QMC) method to calculate the spin correlation functions and the staggered magnetization for a finite temperature~\cite{Evertz2003,Kawashima2004,Gubernatis2016}.
-We use the program package, Discrete Space Quantum Systems Solver (DSQSS)~\cite{Motoyama2021,DSQSSWeb}, which implements a continuous-time path-integral QMC method based on a directed-loop algorithm~\cite{Syljuasen2002,Syljuasen2003} and the Suwa-Todo algorithm without detailed balance condition~\cite{Suwa2010}.
+We used the continuous-time quantum Monte Carlo (QMC) method to calculate the spin correlation functions and the staggered magnetization for a finite temperature~\cite{Evertz2003,Kawashima2004,Gubernatis2016}.
+We used the program package, Discrete Space Quantum Systems Solver (DSQSS)~\cite{Motoyama2021,DSQSSWeb}, which implements a continuous-time path-integral QMC method based on a directed-loop algorithm~\cite{Syljuasen2002,Syljuasen2003} and the Suwa-Todo algorithm without the detailed balance condition~\cite{Suwa2010}.
 To calculate the spin correlation functions $G_{\nu \nu,{\rm loc}}^{R,(a)}(\omega)$, we need to perform an analytic continuation from the Matsubara frequency $i\omega_n$ to the real frequency $\omega$.
-However, the numerical analytic continuation is usually unstable and inaccurate for obtaining reliable results.
+However, the numerical analytic continuation is usually unstable and inaccurate.